 10. Masthugg Church (Masthuggskyrkan)

 This is the church on the top of the hill.
-Like many European cities, Gothenburg has numerous picturesque, castle-like, and totally instagrammable churches.
+Like many European cities, Gothenburg has numerous picturesque, castle-like, and Instagram-able churches.
 From there you can see the city and get a glimpse of the Sailor Tower where a woman stands and looks out in the direction of another island.
 She is said to be waiting for the return of the love of her life who is a sailor.
 She has become a symbol of women waiting for their lovers.
 How dramatic is that?
 I bet many women can relate to her.

 There are still many other beautiful spots that didn’t make it to this list and it will probably take me another 2000 words or more to add it all!
-Other popular destinations would be the Volvo Museum, Southern Archipelago, Museum of Art, Universeum, etc…You can also shop like crazy at H&M because it has crazy cheap deals, satisfy your cravings for meatballs at Ikea and so much more.
-As mentioned, this city place offers the perfect fusion of laid-back lifestyle with a vigorous vibe!
+Other popular destinations would be the Volvo Museum, Southern Archipelago, Museum of Art, Universeum, etc…You can also shop like crazy at H&M because it has crazy cheap deals, and ssatisatisfy our cravings for meatballs at Ikea and so much more.
+As mentioned, this city place offers the perfect fusion of a laid-back lifestyle with a vigorous vibe!
 Are you all set to see Gothenburg?
 Oh, and last but not least, don’t forget to drop by the Expresso house.
 They have one in the Central station and I tell you, this Blueberry pie is the best I have ever had in my life!

 About the Writer

 Shaira is a writer by passion, a nurse by profession, and a manager by occupation.
 When she is not busy hustling, she enjoys the beach, visiting cafes, reading books, writing her heart out, dancing, and traveling.
 She loves history and enjoys learning about culture because she believes that this will make you understand people better.
 She is currently learning how to cook her favorite dishes, play the piano, and speak a foreign language.
-You can get a glimpse of her colorful world at her Instagram account and read some of her random thoughts on her blog.
+You can get a glimpse of her colorful world on her Instagram account and read some of her random thoughts on her blog.

 Are you on Pinterest?
 Pin these!